CSCfi/csc-user-guide/docs/data/sensitive-data/single-register-submission.md

     * Fill in your username (username@org.fi) to the `SFTP Username` text field.
     * Fill in the SFTP server: porin.lega.csc.fi:50527 to the `SFTP Server` text field.

 5. Finally, click on upload and encrypt.
 All the files will be encrypted, uploaded to CSC and assigned to the same permanent identifier in SD Apply.
+If the tool requires a password for your SSH key, just leave the field empty.

 [![SDA Uploader tool.](images/apply/SDA_Uploader.png)](images/apply/SDA_Uploader.png)